Wing Commander RN Bateson 39054 DFC RAF AVM Robert Norman Bateson CB DSO & Bar DFC 1912—1986

 After a period of RNoAF instructing in Canada, from 1941 Stansberg was a First Lieutenant and Flight Commander with No 330 (Norwegian) Squadron RAF, based at Reykjavik on Iceland.
 On 21 September 1942, their ‘B’ Flight Operations Record Book Form 540 recorded tersely

-Unfortunately, there is no additional detail of the action to be found elsewhere in the 330 Squadron diary, while all later accounts differ either as to date, aircraft identity or submarine identity.
-It appears that, patrolling that day in support of Arctic Convoy QP 14, Stansberg’s Consolidated Catalina Mk III, apparently FP526 ‘Z’, was damaged by return fire while attacking a U-Boat.
-Forced to ditch near the convoy, Stansberg and his crew were rescued without loss by escort destroyer HMS Marne,
+Unfortunately, there is no additional detail of the action to be found elsewhere in the 330 Squadron diary.
+While some past accounts differed either as to date, aircraft identity or submarine identity, it now seems that, patrolling that day in support of Arctic Convoy QP 14, Stansberg’s Consolidated Catalina Mk III FP525 ‘Z’ was damaged by return fire while attacking a U-Boat.
+Forced to ditch near the convoy, Stansberg and his crew were rescued without loss by escort destroyer HMS Marne.

 After further training duties in Canada, Stansberg returned to the UK in 1943, apparently for operational training at 132 (Coastal) OTU East Fortune and, by June 1944, at 5 (Coastal) OTU Turnberry.
 At the time of his unfortunate Beaufighter accident with John Bateson, August Stansberg held the Norwegian naval rank of KapteinLøytnant: the equivalent of a British Lt Commander RN and hence so recorded in the 5 OTU entry.
 Surviving the crash and ditching, he spent the next six months in hospital.